 Make Yourself available

 One of the best ways to get political media coverage is to make yourself available to journalists.
-If you’re responsive and available when they need you, they’re more likely to want to cover you.
+They will likely want to cover you if you’re responsive and available when they need you.

 Send out Press Releases